Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 GZ: No, it's very different.
 No, if a charter wants a vessel, we can agree for a forward fixture three, four, five, six months in advance, assuming that the charter wants to ships.
 So I mean, we don't have to wait until the last minute I mean, normally it could be a couple of months.
 However, there are cases where like you can start discussing vessel especially in a rising market environment, five or six months in advance and the pre-agreed forward fixture for next year.
 This is doable.

 JM: OK.
 Yes, it's very interesting.
 Of course, back in August or September, the rates were very rising and look strong, and it might have seemed smart to do a forward fixture and of course, now we're in November and the rates are far higher yet.
-So it's hard to know where they're going to move into the future.
+So, it's hard to know where they're going to move into the future.
 But I think a lot of investors are cautious and would generally like to see those things locked in.

 We're seeing some interesting things in the second hand market, that the net asset value calculations that, analysts like myself and investors do are sort of weird in the container space.
-There's a lot of these middle aged ships that are, say 15-years-old, that are valued roughly at demolition value, maybe demolition plus $1 million.
+There's a lot of these middle aged ships that are, say 15-year-old, that are valued roughly at demolition value, maybe demolition plus $1 million.

 And of course, with the rates we're seeing in the HARPEX and the ConTex, just six months of charter would more than picking up that residual value, it seems very odd.
 Are you seeing those sort of things in the second hand market or do you think the NAVs and those sort of calculations are just lagging behind?

 GZ: I think that generally look, charter rates have come up a lot across the board, especially for the larger vessels, as mentioned earlier, asset values are following however, at a slow pace.
-So I don't think that today they have picked up 100% charter rates, especially for some asset sizes.
+So, I don't think that today they have picked up 100% charter rates, especially for some asset sizes.
 But asset values have also be rising.

-So, where the market is today to value a vessel as well, what a 50 year old vessel at scrub, where the market is today where like we see also older ships are being chartered and in the previous quarterly results, we saw we mentioned the one vessel 650,000 TEUs, 2000 build, which like, we chartered to manage the Europe vessel for above $20,000 per day.
+So, where the market is today to value a vessel as well, what a 50-year-old vessel at scrub, where the market is today where like we see also older ships are being chartered and in the previous quarterly results, we saw we mentioned the one vessel 650,000 TEUs, 2000 build, which like, we chartered to manage the Europe vessel for above $20,000 per day.

 I don't think that these vessels today should be chartered as graphed.
 Bearing in mind that this vessel can hit like an EBITDA of like, I don't know, $14,000 $15,000 per day over the next year, year and a half.
-So asset values gradually are coming up probably at a slower pace, but I would say that they are coming up.
+So, asset values gradually are coming up probably at a slower pace, but I would say that they are coming up.
 NAV should be going up because this is logical, because definitely asset values should follow cash flows earned from those assets.
 This is logical.
 And this is obvious.

-So asset values are coming up at a slower pace, but I think they are.
+So, asset values are coming up at a slower pace, but I think they are.
 And if you look at the latest Alphaliner reported weekly, it mentions today that we've seen the increased SMB activity over the last quarter, which is something that it's not surprising.

 GZ: There are opportunities.
-Look, the market is there and the market is very active.
+Look, the market is there, and the market is very active.
 There are ships for sale.
 Of course, we want to make sure that we feel comfortable with how much we pay and like what is the residual value risk assumed and what is the upside for our shareholders?
-So the market is there.
-But every single transaction we do we don't do it for the purpose of growing is as it needs to make sense.
+So, the market is there.
+But every single transaction we do, we don't do it for the purpose of growing is as it needs to make sense.
 And it needs to be justified on its merits.

 So, we look at things we are active.
-But I mean, we take our time and we're going to make sure that the prices we buy out do live upside for our shareholders.
+But I mean, we take our time, and we're going to make sure that the prices we buy out do live upside for our shareholders.

 JM: Yeah, it certainly makes sense that you want to compare the return on equity and that sort of thing, as well as the expected life of the vessel.
 The other side of that spectrum, of course, would be a new building, with of course, the charter attached to it.
 There were some rumors, I think, in trade winds, some other places that Costamare was involved in some of these discussions.

 Of course, I imagine that's always ongoing.
-Is there like can you talk a little bit about the new builds, how much interest is there a new builds and what are the sort of returns that you're seeing in a new build charter market versus the second hand market?
+Is there like can you talk a little bit about the new builds, how much interest is there in new builds and what are the sort of returns that you're seeing in a new build charter market versus the second hand market?

-GZ: Look, Costamare, we have been traditionally doing new building deals, not now but over the last 40 -- I mean 20 years or 30 years or so.
-So, if you build it, it’s something we have been doing and this is part of our strategy and this is part of our business.
+GZ: Look, Costamare, we have been traditionally doing new building deals, not now but over the last 40 - I mean 20 years or 30 years or so.
+So, if you build it, it’s something we have been doing and this is part of our strategy, and this is part of our business.
 Now, we have not seen any new building deals recently because of the circumstances.

 And we want to make sure that first we cover our downside, our equity risk, and then of course, there needs to be some upside for our shareholders.
 This is pretty much it, we follow the same recipe we've been following as a private company, before going public in 2010.
-So this is an integral part of our of our business model.
+So, this is an integral part of our business model.

 JM: Let's shift a little bit and talk about capital allocation choices.
-So we talked about the growth options, you can either acquire secondhand tonnage, or you can acquire new build tonnage.
+So, we talked about the growth options, you can either acquire secondhand tonnage, or you can acquire new build tonnage.
 And of course, each deal is unique, and it needs to stand on its own merits.

 Let's talk a little bit about your financing profile.
-And then let's talk about shareholder returns.
-So first of all, on your financing profile, you've recently assigned a new debt deals, there's no near term maturities.
+And then, let's talk about shareholder returns.
+So, first of all, on your financing profile, you've recently assigned a new debt deals, there are no near-term maturities.
 And of course, the interest rates have been falling.
 However, you have a lot of legacy preferred equity outstanding, and some of that preferred equity is at a fairly high rate, especially in today's like zero interest rate environment.

 Is there any sort of focus on maybe bringing down some of that preferred equity or doing some sort of new issuance at a lower percentage rate?
 Or should we think about that as sort of fixed equity and not changing?

 GZ: Look, this preferred equity, I know that it is expensive, but normally, the preferred issuance, they are more expensive than debt are sort of some other forms of equity, because they do provide you with a lot of flexibility, you can repay part of it.
 You can repay all of it after a five year period.
 It's a fixed rate, you're not subject to interest rate fluctuations.
-I know that it transact at record low levels.
+I know that it transacts at record low levels.

 However, it does provide you some protection, because these are two perpetual instruments.
 And in our case, there are no step-up options.
-So this is something we know.
+So, this is something we know.
 It depends on the capital allocation process.
 It has to do with equations.
 I mean, we have cash on the balance sheet.
 We have no meaningful maturities up until 2024.
 We've done a lot of re-financings.

 It depends on how much equity we need for new deals over the second half for like, new buildings.
 And we have put in place a buyback program for preferred.
 And this is something that we may be utilizing in the future.
 This is a board decision.
 But all options are open.
 But it's mainly a function of how much company deals we think that are worth pursuing.
 Compared to, as opposed to buying back some of the preferred, which I do agree, especially the last one is a good one.

-JM: Yeah, certainly and for investors, listening now or listening later on a recording, the two issuances that stick out to me is your Series C and your Series D, which have an 8.5% and an 8.75% coupon.
+JM: Yeah, certainly, and for investors, listening now or listening later on a recording, the two issuances that stick out to me is your Series C and your Series D, which have an 8.5% and an 8.75% coupon.
 And they both traded small discounts, which bring up the act of yield basically about 9% for both of those.
-So it certainly makes sense that if you wanted to pair those down, you would probably use a repurchase until it got to 25.
+So, it certainly makes sense that if you wanted to pair those down, you would probably use a repurchase until it got to 25.

 Obviously, if it's above 25, you have call options.
 You can just buy those back.
 Is it fair to say that the kind of is your ROE, your return on equity total is basically that 9% that the preferred equity trade at and if you can't find a deal, that's better than 9%, you would just repurchase the preferred?